TMhalsekar/FTP-using-JDK/README.md

 Steps for File Transfer:-

-•	Connect to the Server
+•	Connect to the Server.
 •	Set file type to be transferred to binary.
 •	Create an InputStream for the local file.
 •	Construct path of the remote file on the server.
 The path can be absolute relative to the current working directory.